-Unfortunately, 2014 brought plenty of international heartache, including this story of the terrorist group from Nigeria who killed over 2,000 people in Northern Nigeria while also abducting over 200 women and girls.
-The story was buried among among headlines of missing planes, the wars in the Middle East, and of course, ISIS.
+Unfortunately, 2014 brought plenty of international heartaches, including this story of the terrorist group from Nigeria who killed over 2,000 people in Northern Nigeria while also abducting over 200 women and girls.
+The story was buried among headlines of missing planes, the wars in the Middle East, and of course, ISIS.
 Such a shame.
 Even worse, is the fact that the fate of many of the abducted is still unknown.

-Honorable Mention - Killing of Two NYPD Officers in Retaliation of Ferguson/EricGarner, NFL Handling of Ray Rice Domestic Abuse Situation, Paul George Freak Leg Injury, and the State of New Jersey granting judgement in favor of Caitlyn Ricci (lawsuit against parents forcing them to pay for college education).
+Honorable Mention - Killing of Two NYPD Officers in Retaliation of Ferguson/EricGarner, NFL Handling of Ray Rice Domestic Abuse Situation, Paul George Freak Leg Injury, and the State of New Jersey granting judgment in favor of Caitlyn Ricci (lawsuit against parents forcing them to pay for college education).